• Skip to primary navigation

 • Facebook

-Cool off on hot summer days with these frozen Greek yogurt granola bars!
-They're made with creamy frozen Greek yogurt that has been sweetened with honey layered on top of a crunchy, chewy oat granola base.
-They can be easily customized by adding your favorite fruit toppings and make the perfect healthy breakfast, snack, or dessert.
+Cool off on hot summer days with these no-bake frozen Greek yogurt granola bars!
+They're made with creamy frozen Greek yogurt layered on top of a chewy oat granola base.
+They can be easily customized by adding your favorite fruit toppings and make the perfect healthy snack, breakfast,ย or dessert.

 Frozen yogurt bar squares on parchment paper topped with a variety of fresh berries.

-These no-bake, homemade frozen yogurt bars combine frozen yogurt bark with a granola bar, resulting in a delicious healthy treat that the whole family will love.
-Frozen yogurt bark is delicious on its own, but I wanted to add a chewy granola base for more texture and flavor.
+These no-bake frozen Greek yogurt granola bars combine frozen yogurt bark with a granola bar, resulting in a delicious, nutritious treat the whole family will love.
+Frozen yogurt bark is a tasty snack on its own, but I wanted to add a chewy granola base for more texture and to bring the treatย to the next level.

 These are so much better than store-bought bars!
-They're tasty, refreshing, and super convenient to store in the freezer and pull out before leaving the house or when you want a sweet treat.
-Your ice cream cravings will be satisfied!
+They're made with simple ingredients and are tasty, refreshing, and super convenient to store in the freezer.
+Justย pull themย out before leaving the house or whenever you want a sweet treat.
+The creamy yogurt will satisfy all your ice cream cravings!

-If you're a fan of fruity recipes, try my blueberry cheesecake overnight oats, lemon pancakes, eggless lemon curd, blueberry chocolate cake, and skinny strawberry lemonade mojito.
+If you're a fan of no bake recipes, try my blueberry cheesecake overnight oats, strawberry cream cheese icebox cake, chocolate mousse pie, and Black Forest ice cream!

 Jump to: